Segmentation-Engineered Ge4Sb6Te7 Switch on SOI Platform for Multilevel Non-Volatile Photonic Neural Inference: Conclusion

 \section{Conclusion}

-In this work, we conducted a comprehensive investigation of the newly emerging phase-change material GST-467 and demonstrated its strong potential for high-performance photonic switching and optical neural network applications.
+In this work, we conducted a theoretical investigation of the newly emerging phase-change material GST-467 and demonstrated its strong potential for high-performance photonic switching and optical neural network applications.
 By experimentally extracting its optical constants and integrating them into a segmented SOI waveguide architecture, we achieved a substantially enhanced switching performance compared to conventional PCM platforms.
-The optimized segmented design, featuring 11 GST sections, delivered an extinction ratio of 48.36 dB, an insertion loss of only 0.86 dB, and a FOM nearly seven times larger than its unsegmented counterpart.
-Broadband analysis further confirmed that GST-467 provides optimal contrast and minimal loss in the telecom C-band, with robust performance extending into the L-band.
+The optimized segmented design, featuring 11 GST sections, delivered an extinction ratio of 48.36 dB, an insertion loss of 0.86 dB, and a FOM nearly 7 times that of its unsegmented counterpart.
+Broadband analysis further confirmed that GST-467 provides optimal contrast and minimal loss in the telecommunication C-band, with robust performance extending into the L-band.

-Material-dependent comparisons established GST-467 as the most effective PCM in this class, offering the broadest transmission window and supporting higher resolvable optical levels.
-The multiphysics laser-induced switching simulations additionally revealed low thermal budgets for both crystallization and amorphization, highlighting GST-467’s suitability for energy-efficient, reversible, and stable multi-level programming.
+Material-dependent comparisons established GST-467 as one of the most effective PCMs in this class.
+GST-467 offers the broadest transmission window, and our segmented-switch design enables higher-resolvable optical levels.
+The multiphysics simulations further revealed low thermal budgets for both crystallization and amorphization via laser-induced optical switching, highlighting GST-467’s suitability for energy-efficient, reversible, and stable multilevel programming.

-Finally, incorporating the experimentally derived transmission-crystallinity characteristics into photonic neural network models demonstrated that GST-467 enables superior classification accuracy on the EMNIST and Fashion-MNIST datasets compared to other PCMs.
-These results underscore GST-467’s unique combination of high optical contrast, multi-level stability, and low switching energy, positioning it as a promising material platform for next-generation reconfigurable photonics, non-volatile memory, and scalable in-memory photonic computing.
+Finally, incorporating the simulated transmission-crystallinity characteristics into photonic neural network models demonstrated that GST-467 enables superior classification accuracy on the EMNIST and Fashion-MNIST datasets compared to other PCMs.
+These results underscore GST-467’s unique combination of high optical contrast, multilevel stability, and low switching energy, positioning it as a promising material platform for next-generation reconfigurable photonics, non-volatile memory, and scalable in-memory photonic computing.